Six Facts About Veterans Day

-That’s according to the Department of Veterans Affairs.
-That number includes 1.7 million vets from World War Two, 2.2 million from Korea, 7.3 million from Vietnam, 5 million from Afghanistan and Iraq, and 500,000 from the Persian Gulf War.
+Don’t take our word- that number comes from the Department of Veterans Affairs who states that the number includes 1.7 million vets from World War Two, 2.2 million from Korea, 7.3 million from Vietnam, 5 million from Afghanistan and Iraq, and 500,000 from the Persian Gulf War.

-November 11th, 1919 was the first anniversary of the end of World War One.
-Armistice Day was originally supposed to honor veterans of THAT war, but now it covers all veterans.
+November 11th, 1919 marked the first anniversary of the end of World War One.
+Armistice Day was originally created to honor the veterans of World War One, but as we know, it now honors all veterans from all wars.
 Congress made Armistice Day a national holiday in 1938, then renamed it Veterans Day in 1954.

-Irving Berlin wrote the song “God Bless America” in 1918, but it was another 20 years before he changed the lyrics and turned it into the version we all know.
+Irving Berlin wrote the song “God Bless America” in 1918, but it wouldn’t be for another 20 years before he changed the lyrics and turned it into the version we all know and love.
 The song actually debuted as part of an Armistice Day radio special on November 10th, which was the day before Veterans Day.

 The Official Symbol of Veterans Day is the Poppy

-In 1918, a woman in Georgia named Moina Belle Michael read a John McCrae poem called “In Flanders Fields”, and it inspired her to wear red poppies as a way of remembering and her idea spread with many vets now selling poppies on Veterans Day.
+In 1918, a woman in Georgia named Moina Belle Michael read a John McCrae poem called “In Flanders Fields”, and it inspired her to wear red poppies.
+Now, Veterans all over the country can be found selling poppies on Veterans Day.
 The poem Moina read includes the line, “In Flanders fields the poppies blow / Between the crosses row on row.”

 The Motto of the Department of Veterans Affairs Is a Quote from Abraham Lincoln